Developing a Budget for a New Time and Attendance System

 If your only intention in purchasing a time and attendance system is to clock employees hours, then no additional software or programming should be needed, no matter the vendor.

-If you would like your system to perform additional tasks such as advanced payment capability, benefit accruals, or a points/demerit system, however, almost all time and attendance vendors charge a premium.
-If implemented, however, these additional features will be worth the cost and will quickly pay for themselves.
+If you would like your system to perform additional tasks such as advanced payment capability, benefit accruals, or a points/demerit system, almost all time and attendance vendors charge a premium.
+These additional features, if desired and implement, are often worth the cost and usually pay for themselves.

 - Support for Larger Company Sizes